Taoorwell/TOF_Detection/README.md

 ## Mapping
 Applying a trained detection model using the `pre_large_bbox.py`, by partitioning large images into several tiles (chunks), and then apply model on chunks for prediction.
+Changing the image path you want to predict before using this script.
 ```
 python pre_large_bbox.py --dir folder --cfg xx_config.py --checkpoint xx_epoch.pth
 ```